 A few weeks later I was doing some door-to-door canvassing in the neighborhood.
 At one door a young woman said, "I walked past your church building the other day and noticed your new sign.
 I didn't realize outsiders were welcome in your meetings.
 I'd like to come visit someday."

 That evening I wondered to myself how many others in the neighborhood thought that the "banquets" inside our little building were closed to outsiders.
 I asked the Holy Spirit to help me get on with the "compelling" in the Peretola/Piazza Puccini neighborhoods of Florence, Italy. [ Missionary stories from Italy ]

-The author wrote these devotional thoughts while serving as a missionary in Italy.
-They were published in Standard, a weekly take-home curriculum piece for adult Sunday school classes produced by what is now known as The Foudry.
+I wrote these devotional thoughts while Barbara and I wer serving as missionaries in Italy.
+They were published in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes produced by The Foundry.